-Google Puts Video Monitoring Services and TV Guides Up Against the Ropes
+Google Takes the Ring: Putting Video Monitoring Services and TV Guide on the Ropes

-If you’re a publicist that spends time trying to get reporters to write about television programs so that viewers will tune in, this news about how technology is changing the way people decide what to watch may be of interest.
+If you’re a public relations firm leader who spends time getting reporters to write about television programs so that viewers will tune in, this news about how technology is changing the way people decide what to watch may be of interest.

-Google’s announcement that they’ll by adding TV closed captioning to the list of searchable sources could pose a threat to media monitoring services out there who earn a portion of their revenue by tracking closed captioning and issuing news coverage reports to their clients.
+Google’s announcement that they’ll add TV closed captioning to the list of searchable sources could threaten media monitoring services that earn a portion of their revenue by tracking closed captioning and issuing news coverage reports to their clients.

-Up to now, most public relations professionals had relied almost exclusively on electronic media clipping services to find and deliver relevant news coverage.
+Until now, most public relations professionals have relied almost exclusively on electronic media clipping services to find and deliver relevant news coverage.

-And while the clipping services still provide a valuable service delivering local broadcast news to clients outside a stations reach, charging a fee for reporting looks like it could be on its way out.
+While the clipping services still provide a valuable service delivering local broadcast news to clients outside a station's reach, charging a fee for reporting could be on its way out.

-But perhaps even more interesting is the fact that the ability to search the world of television programming based on spoken words could dramatically alter the way we decide which television shows to watch, how much of a particular television show to watch.
+But perhaps even more interesting is that the ability to search the world of television programming based on spoken words could dramatically alter how we decide which television shows to watch and how much of a particular television show to watch.

 Who needs a television programming guide when you can monitor the real thing?